Mehdi-KHALFALLAH/FEMALE_HEADERS_2.54mm_AltiumLibrary/README.md

 # FEMALE_HEADERS_2.54mm_AltiumLibrary
-This repository contains my own compiled Altium Designer library for three types of female headers(1x6,1x8,1x10 all 2.54mm) designed by me with the right dimensions read from the Datasheets.
+This repository contains my own compiled Altium Designer library of a three types of female headers(1x6,1x8,1x10 all 2.54mm) designed by me with the right dimensions read from the Datasheets.
 This female headers Libraries is ready for use in Altium Designer.

 ### Female_Header 1x6 2.54mm
 ![3D_Model_Female_Header 1×6 2 54mm](https://user-images.githubusercontent.com/57021975/91996221-a7580c80-ed30-11ea-9fb9-462a204bcca2.JPG)